grimandgreedy/listpick/README.md

    - Toggle highlights

 15. Pipe the data from the selected rows in the focussed column to a bash command ('|')
-   - By default when you press '|' it will fill the input field with `xargs -d '\n' -I {} `.
+   - By default when you press '|' it will fill the input field with `xargs `.
 You can remove this if you like (^U).
-   - If you add `notify-send {}` to this it will display notifications containing the data from the current column
+   - For example, if you run `xargs -d '\n' -I {} notify-send {}` to this it will display notifications containing the data from the current column
    - Useful for:
        - Opening files with a specific application `xargs -d \n -I{} mpv {}` will open the files in mpv
        - Dumping data. `xargs -d \n -I{} echo {} > ~/stuff.txt`